 Unless you know your rattrapante from a normal chronograph, you will only have a vague suspicion about the red-ringed pusher at 10 o’clock, and the rattrapante seconds hand can’t be seen.
 Ah, but you see, the black and red split-second hand hides a hair’s breadth under the main chrono seconds hand, awaiting your bidding … An assertive resistance when I push the chronograph pusher at 2 o’clock and the seconds needle is away; when pushing the red-ringed pusher at 10, voila!
 The hidden rattrapante hand appears and stops, giving you an intermediary or lap time.
 Push it again, and it springs back to hide with a charming flutter as it hangs on to the main seconds hand as it carries on.
 This is the main reason for the thickness of the watch, and the dance of the two timing needles is worth every millimetre.

 The IWC Doppelchronograf movement harks back to the movement designer Kurt Klaus in the late ’80s, at a time when in-house movements were not that prevalent; the gauntlet eventually taken over by the IWC movement designer Richard Habring, now of Habring2 fame.
 Instead of a delicate rattrapante (another name for the DoppelChrono) movement not suitable for a weapons-grade tool watch, RH developed a more simplified module based on the solidity of a Valjoux 7750.
 Tough, reliable and easy to service.
-So, this is neither a new pilot’s watch or movement, but rather the pinnacle of the established credentials of IWC now in the stealthy case of the TOP GUN series.
+So, this is neither a new pilot’s replica watches for sale or movement, but rather the pinnacle of the established credentials of IWC now in the stealthy case of the TOP GUN series.
 The simple yet complex module-based double chronograph complication explains the thickness, fitted securely within a soft-iron, antimagnetic inner case.
 Bulletproof strength marks this 25-year-old movement, rather than the regal delicacy of a Vacheron or Patek split-seconds heart.
 But these qualities of the in-house 79420 calibre respect the mission brief.
 Listen up, troops!
 The majority of the 44 hours of power reserve is not meant to be spent under a tailored shirt cuff, tempting as it is on the tool-comfortable fabric-inlaid soft rubber strap.
 The Ceratanium case might be silky smooth, but the TOP GUN nomenclature is here for a reason.
 Whether you are strapped into an ejector seat or on a wintery trek up a mountain, this is your trusted wingman.
 The IWC Double Chronograph has got your back.